What Is RPA? Your Guide to Robotic Process Automation

 This form of RPA is a combination of both attended and unattended RPA bots, working in tandem together.

-Using them together in a hybrid system is often a great way to optimize workflows.
+RPA bots are not either/or solutions, and using them together in a hybrid system is often a great way to optimize workflows and achieve a smooth operation from your bots.

 For example, a worker can begin a task with attended automation, which will in turn operate unattended bots to perform any tasks it needs to complete.